chaomao/te_project/README.txt

-This project is designed to automatically fill timesheet or expense @ ThoughtWorks Company.
+This project is designed to automatically fill timesheet or expens in your company.

 I think it's easy to use it on mac, please contact me if you want to use it on Windows.